-Board of Directors Audit Committee Proposal and processing Matters listed in 14-5 of the Securities and Exchange Act Resolutions that have not been approved by the Audit Committee but approved by more than 2/3 of all directors Proposals 1 and 2 were passed by all the directors present at the board of directors. the 13 th meeting of the 8 th term (2022.3.21) the 8 th meeting of the 1 st term (2022.3.21) 1.
-Consolidated report and Business report for 2021 V Non 2.
+Board of Directors Audit Committee Proposal and processing Matters listed in 14- 5 of the Securities and Exchange Act Resolutions that have not been approved by the Audit Committee but approved by more than 2/3 of all directors 1.
+Consolidated report and Business report for 2021 V None the 13 th the 8 th 2.
 Approved the assessment of the independence of the auditors.
-V Non 3.
+V None meeting of the 8th term meeting of the 1st term 3.
 Approved the declaration of internal control system of Year 2021.
-V Non 4.
-Amendment to the "Procedure for Governing the Acquisition and Disposal of Assets".
-V Non 5.
-Approved the loan from US subsidiary Ablerex Corporation Ltd. V Non Resolution of the Audit Committee (2022.3.21): Proposals 1,2,3,4 and 5 were passed by all the directors present at the Audit Committee.
-Follows up for Audit Committee resolutions: Proposals 1,2,3,4 and 5 were passed by all the directors present at the board of directors.
+V None (2022.3.21) (2022.3.21) 4.
+Amendment to the "Procedure for Governing the Acquisition and Disposal of Assets" V None